akc42/html-editor/README.md

 This method takes two arguments:

 -   **fn** The function to execute on each block node at least partially contained in the current selection.
 The function will be called with the block node as the only argument.
+The `this` value will be the editor.
 -   **mutates** A boolean indicating whether your function may modify anything in the document in any way.

-Returns self (the Squire instance).
+Returns self (the Editor instance).

 ### modifyBlocks